Policies & Procedures

 After admission, students not awarded credit under this policy may attempt departmental proficiency examinations to receive credit in those areas in which they claim competence.

 Credit for education received in the Armed Forces.
-Official transcripts of military service school training, including Joint Services Transcripts, may be submitted for comparison to UIUC courses for transfer credit.
+Official transcripts of military service school training, including Joint Services Transcripts, may be submitted for comparison to University of Illinois Urbana-Champaign courses for transfer credit.
 However, content that includes Military Occupational Specialty Training isn’t acceptable for transfer to campus.
 To be eligible for credit, the training must be similar in nature, level, and content to courses in the undergraduate curriculum and/or applicable to an undergraduate academic program.

 Credit earned in academic courses sponsored by non-collegiate organizations, such as business, industry, and labor, and those not recognized by the April 1977 Board of Trustees policy statement, aren’t normally accepted.
 Such work may be evaluated by the college for potential credit toward a specific degree program after admission and registration, subject to validation by proficiency examination or successful completion of advanced coursework.
 Credit hours may be reduced at the discretion of the enrolling academic community from that shown by the originating agency.
 All criteria are subject to the recommendation of the enrolling academic community and the department that offers similar coursework.